tanzilhussain/transaction-fraud-risk-analyzer/README.md

 This project taught me far more than just model training.

 🔎 **Interpretability vs. Accuracy**
-While tuning my XGBoost classifier, I realized that making predictions is only half the battle—helping users **understand** those predictions is what builds trust.
+While tuning my XGBoost classifier, I realized that making predictions is only half the battle, as helping users **understand** those predictions is what builds trust.
 That’s where SHAP came in.
 Learning how to visualize feature contributions and explain model behavior pushed me to think like both a data scientist and a UX designer.

 ⚖️ **Balancing Risk in an Imbalanced Dataset**
 Fraud detection is inherently skewed.
 I learned to work with **imbalanced data**, carefully optimizing for **precision and recall** rather than accuracy.
 This meant adapting my threshold, using confusion matrices, and ensuring my classifier could detect rare but critical fraud cases.